Efficient and Reliable Hitting-Set Computations for the Implicit Hitting Set Approach: Preliminaries

+The main search loop (Lines~\ref{loop-s}-\ref{loop-e}) iterates until $\lowerbound = \upperbound$, at which point $\ubModel$ is known to be optimal.
+Each iteration begins with the hitting set \footnotemark[\thefootnote] component of IHS, i.e., the procedure \solvehs computing a solution $\csol$ of the instance $(\accumCores, \objective)$ consisting of the cores found so far and the objective (Line~\ref{line:hs}).
+The main focus in this work is on the \solvehs procedure: we will detail various instantiations of \solvehs in Section~\ref{sec:hs-computation}.

+In addition to $\csol$, each call to \solvehs makes use of Proposition \ref{prop:coreLB} to return a lower bound $\lowerbound$ on the optimal cost of $(\formF, \objective)$.
+As detailed in Section~\ref{sec:hs-computation}, the instantiations we consider will return either the input parameter $\lowerbound$ unchanged, or the cost $\csol(\objective)$ when $\csol$ is known to be an optimal solution of $(\accumCores, \objective)$.
+In a textbook implementation of plain IHS, \solvehs would always search for an optimal solution of $\accumCores$ with respect to $\objective$.
+However, to make IHS perform well in practice, it is important to heuristically allow it to return suboptimal solutions as well.
+To guarantee termination, the heuristics must ensure a form of fairness: at any iteration of search, an optimal solution must always be returned at some later iteration.
+For more details and a formal proof of correctness of Algorithm~\ref{IHS:alg}, we refer the reader to~\cite{BHJS17ReducedCostFixingMaxSAT}.

 Next, the procedure \oracle is used to obtain new cores.
-This is done by repeated invocations of a decision procedure for PB constraints of $\formF$ under a monotonically decreasing set of assumptions $\mathcal{A}$, initialized to the solution $\csol$.
-If $\formF$ is unsatisfiable under $\mathcal{A}$ the decision oracle uses standard conflict analysis methods to extract a new core $C$ of $\formf$ that contradicts $\mathcal{A}$ and adds it to the set $\newCores$ of new cores to be returned by \oracle and added to $\accumCores$ in Line~\ref{loop-e} of Algorithm~\ref{IHS:alg}.
+This is done by repeated invocations of a decision procedure for PB constraints of $\formF$ under a set of assumptions $\mathcal{A}$.
+This set of assumptions is initialized to the solution $\csol$, meaning that first a solution of $\formf$ that extends $\csol$ is sought for.
+If $\formF$ is unsatisfiable under $\mathcal{A}$ the decision oracle uses standard conflict analysis methods to extract a new core $C$ of $\formf$ that contradicts $\mathcal{A}$ (a core that is false whenever all literals in $\mathcal{A}$ are true) and adds it to the set $\newCores$ of new cores to be returned by \oracle and added to $\accumCores$ in Line~\ref{loop-e} of Algorithm~\ref{IHS:alg}.
 Before the next call to the decision procedure, the set $\mathcal{A}$ is relaxed by the so-called \emph{weight-aware core extraction}~\cite{DBLP:conf/cp/BergJ17} heuristic that---informally speaking---removes at least one of the literals in $C$ from the assumptions, thus preventing $C$ from being rediscovered in later iterations.
 The \oracle procedure terminates when the decision procedure provides a solution $\assmnt$ of $\formF \land \bigwedge_{\ell \in \mathcal{A}} \ell$.
-While there are no guarantees it will, the solution $\assmnt$ can witness an improved upper bound on the cost of $(\formF, \objective)$, which is why the upper bound is updated and termination checked on Lines~\ref{l:updateUB} and~\ref{l:break2} of Algorithm~\ref{IHS:alg}.
+In case this solution has a better objective value than the currently stored best solution, the best solution is updated and termination is checked on Lines~\ref{l:updateUB} and~\ref{l:break2} of Algorithm~\ref{IHS:alg}.